junxit/us-congress-bills-113/bill.md

   - **(1)** *Coordination* For each significant investigation of fraud or corruption related to procurement or grant activities affecting an executive agency, the guidance under subsection (a) shall require that the remedy coordination official of the agency be promptly informed and appropriately empowered to carry out the requirements of this section.
   - **(2)** *Role of remedy coordination official* The remedy coordination official of the agency shall—
     - **(A)** ensure that all appropriate contracting and grant officials, officials of the Office of Inspector General of the agency, and officials of the Department of Justice are kept informed about all possible criminal, civil, contractual, and administrative remedies, and that appropriate remedies (including parallel criminal, civil, regulatory, contractual, and administrative proceedings) are pursued expeditiously;
-    - **(B)** ensure timely preparation and submission of suspension and debarment case files by appropriate agency officials; and
+    - **(B)** ensure timely preparation and submission of suspension and debarment case files by the Office of Inspector General of the agency or appropriate agency officials; and
     - **(C)** serve as a primary point of contact on behalf of the executive agency for the Board of Suspension and Debarment or the agency suspension and debarment office, as applicable, throughout the review of the referred cases.
   - **(3)** *Contractual or administrative remedies* The guidance under subsection (a) shall require that, in appropriate cases of fraud or corruption related to procurement or grant activities affecting the agency, and with advance notice to all necessary officials, contractual or administrative remedies be taken before final resolution of any criminal or civil case.